Welcome to ArtReach Project #18

 The Kaleidoscope Project

-Our newest community art project is proudly sponsored by Lincoln Parks & Rec and Lincoln Electric System.
+The Kaleidoscope Project is proudly sponsored by Lincoln Parks & Rec and Lincoln Electric System.

 In the early 1800's, scientists were exploring the concepts of light and optics.
 They made devices known as "philosophical toys" that not only shared scientific advances but...entertained people as well.